-The issues we've chosen to relate to who we are.
-OCS employs more than 26,000 people across the UK from diverse backgrounds.
+The issues we've chosen relate to who we are.
+OCS employs more than 85,000 people around the world from diverse backgrounds.

-We continue to promote work placements on our contracts.
-For example, at Queen Alexander College we provide opportunities to students with visual impairments to gain experience working within our onsite catering outlet.
+- Work placements: We continue to promote work placements on our contracts.
+For example, at Queen Alexander College we provide opportunities to students with visual impairments and other disabilities, to gain experience working within our onsite catering outlet.

-Bromley by Bow Centre (BBBC): In 2014, OCS formed a strategic partnership with the Bromley by Bow Centre in East London.
-The Centre is a nationally and internationally renowned charity that has built its reputation on an integrated and holistic approach to community regeneration.
+- Bromley by Bow Centre (BBBC): In 2014, OCS formed a strategic partnership with the Bromley by Bow Centre in East London.
+The Centre is a nationally and internationally renowned charity that has built its reputation on an integrated and holistic approach to community regeneration and via its work in community partnership building.
 Through this partnership, OCS draws on a broad range of expertise to support innovative approaches to CSR and stakeholder engagement, with the BBBC advising on and helping to create integrated community facilities.